scikit-image/scikit-image/doc/source/user_guide/visualization.rst

 Therefore, the visualization strategy will depend on the data complexity and a range of tools external to scikit-image can be used for this purpose.
-Historically, scikit-image provided viewer tools but new powerful softwares are now available and must be preferred.
+Historically, scikit-image provided viewer tools but powerful packages are now available and must be preferred.